A Trusted Friend in a Complicated World

 Easy (and fun!) ways to read more books

-We talked to big-time book lovers—BookTokers, book reviewers, librarians and Reader’s Digest Book Club members—to gather their tried-and-true tips for how to read more books.
-From finding the best books for your taste and schedule to selecting short books for your limited attention span, this attainable, sustainable and judgment-free advice will get you to read every day, or at least read more than the average American.
+We talked to big-time book lovers—book reviewers, librarians, book influencers on social media and Reader’s Digest Book Club members—to gather their tried-and-true tips for reading more books.
+From finding the best books for your taste and schedule to selecting shorter books for your limited attention span, this attainable, sustainable and judgment-free advice will get you to read every day.

 Join the free Reader’s Digest Book Club for great reads, monthly discussions, author Q&As and a community of book lovers.